Ozzie-code-alt/progen-refresh/mdBlogs/warptechnologies.md

 </h2>

 <p className="text-[#FFFFFF] text-[15px] sm:text-[28px] pb-5  sm:pb-10 ">
 A. Frederick Sansait, the Chief Operating Officer of WARP, brought a wealth of experience to the table.
-With a background in IT, he has spent one year in software development and three years in web development.
-His career is marked by diverse roles in community development and corporate environments.
-Before founding WARP, A. worked for a French company based in the US, contributing to one of the world's top auto sites through digital marketing and attracting millions of views.
+With a background in IT, his career is marked by diverse roles in community development and corporate environments in both software engineering and web development.
+Before co-founding WARP, A. worked for a French company based in the US, contributing to one of the world's top auto sites which attracted millions of views.
 </p>

 <div className="w-full flex justify-center items-center">